-However, there are still plenty of things you can do at Playa Xcacel to keep you entertained.
+However, you can still do plenty of things at Playa Xcacel to keep you entertained.
 It’s also the perfect destination for those interested in just soaking in the tranquil beauty of nature without the noise or crowds of tourists.
 Whether you’re snorkeling with marine life or helping baby turtles swim safely to sea, you’re guaranteed to see that Xcacel Beach is unlike any place you’ll see along the Riviera Maya.

 1. Take a Dip in the Xcacel Cenote

 Playa Xcacel is a wonderful destination for sunbathing and spending the day in the sun.
 However, it can get quite hot during the peak of the day, especially considering there aren’t any places for shade.
 If you need to cool off, then you’re in luck!